-In this post I wanted to take an in-depth look at what I consider to be the single best sweet spot award redemption in the world, which involves redeeming Virgin Atlantic Flying Club points on All Nippon Airways (ANA).
+In this post I wanted to take an in-depth look at what I consider to be a solid sweet spot award redemption, which involves redeeming Virgin Atlantic Flying Club points on All Nippon Airways (ANA).
+This continues to be a good deal, though we’ve now seen this redemption devalued twice in the past couple of years.

 In this post: